 Your first step is to get professional legal advice as soon as possible.
 It is essential to understand your rights and protect them.
-There could be other issues that need to be resolved quickly, such as if you have children, a lot of family debt, or the financial stability of your household depends on your spouse’s income.
+There could be other issues that need to be resolved quickly, such as if you have children, a lot of family debt, or the financial stability of your household depending on your spouse’s income.
 A legal professional can guide you through the decisions and agreements that need to be made immediately as well as those that can possibly wait and be discussed when emotions aren’t so acute.

 When your spouse moves out of the family home, you may want to consider negotiating a separation agreement.
 This document is a legal contract between you and your spouse that spells out how you will deal with your joint property, any support payments, and your children.
-A lawyer specializing in family law can ensure your rights are looked.
+A lawyer specializing in family law can ensure your rights are looked at.
 You can also get advice on whether mediation or a collaborative approach are appropriate options for you and your estranged spouse to work out your agreement.

 If you have a separation agreement, both you and your estranged spouse are legally obligated to follow the terms of the contract.
 These terms will remain in place until the two of you renegotiate them or a judge changes them.